judgewest2000/IonicDependencySwapExample/README.md

 To see in action.
 Run on either a real device of emulated device...

-> ionic emaulate android --livereload
+> ionic emulate android --livereload

 Click on 'TAKE PHOTO', notice it loads the image immediately from a base64 string - refer to photo-taker.ts